CJOC3/CTFChallenges/Steganography/1/README.md

-## This challenge was given by a mentor to train us for the upcoming Hack For Gov
+## This challenge was given by a mentor to train us for the upcoming Hack For Gov.

 <p align="center">
   <img src="atbash.jpg">